 Proper Cloth Allen Suit

 Proper Cloth is another made-to-measure brand that’s built its success on its level of customization, user-friendly website and quality details.
-Their Allen Suit comes in a variety of notable fabrics, but this version comes in a more adventurous grey flannel chalk stripe fabric from storied Italian mill Vitale Barberis Canonico.
+Their Allen Suit comes in a variety of notable fabrics, but this version comes in a more adventurous navy pinstripe wool fabric from storied Italian mill Vitale Barberis Canonico.
 While the jacket and pants come with a near-endless array of customizable options, we like the Bedford option which features half-canvas construction, a light-weight chest canvas and no shoulder padding for a more natural silhouette.